meditationstuff/protocol_1/index.md

 (Doing something for the purpose of enjoying doing it or wanting to experience doing it can also be good reasons to do something, but there still doesn't need to be any reason (purpose-&#8203;/&#8203;basis-&#8203;wise) at all to do something.)

-(Interest or curiousity or wanting or enjoyment or fucking-&#8203;around or wanting-to-find-out are arational "reasons" or [outside view] causes.
+(Interest or curiousity or wanting or enjoyment or fucking-&#8203;around or wanting-to-find-out are arational "reasons" or \[outside view] causes.

-Or, finally, *uncaused*, spontaneous, free, awake, moral, ethical to various incomplete or complete degree(s), in valid phenomenological and philosophical and psychological and soteriological senses, if not scientific/&#8203;materialist.
+Or, finally, *uncaused*, spontaneous, free, awake, moral, ethical, normative to various incomplete or complete degree(s), in valid phenomenological and philosophical and psychological and soteriological senses, if not scientific/&#8203;materialist.

 \~\~)\~\~ \[sic]